 Case #1 : South Orange, NJ.
 A single family home was purchased in a residential zone that did not allow for single family homes (yes...this does happen!) as it was in South Orange's RC Zoning district.
 (RC Zones allows for Multi-Family or Businesses, not Single Family).
 Any work that was done to this home - even including adding a fence - was considered "an alteration to a non-conforming property" and required the homeowner to seek a zoning variance, costing several thousand dollars and several months, for any alternations to the home.

 Case #2: South Orange, NJ.
 A new homeowner purchased a property with a garage with the intention of adding living quarters above the garage.
 This was not allowed in South Orange's zoning ordinance, and the homeowner was unable to meet the housing needs of her family.

 Case #3: Maplewood, NJ.
 A new homeowner purchased a 2-story home with an unfurnished attic, intending to finish the attic for additional living space.
 Despite there being multiple examples of finished attics as well as full 3-Story homes in Maplewood, the zoning ordinance did not allow for a home with more than 2 stories without a variance.
-As a result the homeowner had to seek a zoning variance, costing several thousand dollars and several months, and had to delay the construction of other renovation projects while the variance process occurred.
+As a result the homeowner had to seek a zoning variance and had to delay the construction of other renovation projects while the variance process occurred.